gapDetection/gapDetectionDatasets/README.md

 <b>Authors</b>: Bikash Santra, Udita Ghosh, and Dipti Prasad Mukherjee, Indian Statistical Institute, Kolkata

-If you use these datasets now, then you can cite this github link.
+If you use these datasets now, then you can cite this github repository.

 A few example images and their corresponding masks are shown below.